zooniverse/kSWAP/README.md

 $ python run.py
 ```

-will run tests of offline and a simulation of online SWAP.
+will run tests of offline and a simulation of online SWAP and kSWAP.
 It will also produce a plot showing a comparison of an example user score based on the offline and online versions.

 ## Notes
 The example config files allow for some customisation.
-They are currently implemented for the [Supernova Hunters](https://www.zooniverse.org/projects/dwright04/supernova-hunters) citizen science project, where volunteers are asked a binary question with a Yes or No response.
+They are currently implemented for the [Supernova Hunters](https://www.zooniverse.org/projects/dwright04/supernova-hunters) citizen science project, where volunteers are asked a binary question with a yes or no response.

+The kSWAP tests use artificially generated data where simulated volunteers annotations '0', '1' or '2'.
+The ```generate_kswap_demo_data.py``` script allows the competence of these simulated volunteers to be altered.